Hanka (film)

 Hanka is a 1955 Yugoslavian film directed by Slavko Vorkapić.
 It was entered into the 1956 Cannes Film Festival.
+In 2025, a digital version of the film was screened on 14 August as pre-festival presentation at the 31st Sarajevo Film Festival.

 Plot

 The film centers around Muslim gypsies in Bosnia.
 Cinematic writer Georges Sadoul described Hanka as a "story of love and revenge among gypsies" in his book Dictionary of Film Makers.